Home > Home Warranty > Top 5 Best Pool Warranty Companies (2023)

 • Claim denial or repair delay—This is a prevalent concern for many pool owners, with complaints about contractor professionalism and lack of coverage being two of the top issues.

 Suppose you’re not sure you want to settle for one of the previously mentioned pool coverage plans.
-In that case, you can have your pool protected under an existing home warranty, granting all-inclusive coverage that can help ease those pool repair woes.
+In that case, you can have your pool protected

 How Much Does a Home Warranty with Pool Coverage Cost?